 - Is this the first time the data is available?

 - Who may be interested in this information?

 - Who do I contact if I have questions about this data?

 This dataset contains a highly detailed presentation of the evolution of names and administrative histories of Federal and non-Federal organizations.
 It is used by the National Archives and Records Administration to track the organization that created records, and as a source of access points for indexing archival descriptions and/or other authority records with consistent headings.

 The organization file is compressed because of the size.
 Use WinZip or a similar program to extract the contents of the file.
 The compressed file contains thousands of XML files.

-The following data file represent the Online Catalog organizational descriptions available through March 13, 2013.
+The following data files represent the Organizational Descriptions available through May 27, 2014.

 Technical documentation provides details on what XML tags are used.